Space for Persons with Disabilities

 On 31 March 2021, UNOOSA organized a "Pushing Frontiers: Human Spaceflight and Disability" webinar with support from the European Space Agency (ESA).
 Watch this multi-disciplinary webinar to learn about the ESA Parastronaut Feasibility Project and explore the challenges and opportunities in this emerging field through the lens of technology, engineering, physiology, psychology and team dynamics.
 Also, be inspired by Eddie Ndopu, a UN SDG advocate and aspiring astronaut.

-Click on this link to learn more about the webinar.
+Click here to learn more about the webinar.

-Parastronauts: re-defining accessibility in human spaceflight (coming soon)
+Parastronauts: Defining accessibility in human spaceflight (coming soon)

 More information coming soon.